 2. There should be ‘canopy’ on the trees

-In most instances this means not starting before early to mid April and not rating after mid October – a relatively short rating season – and one which is in conflict with increased playing demands from club members.
+In most instances this means not starting before early to mid-April and not rating after mid-October.

 In principle, anyone who can demonstrate the necessary skills and commitment can become a course rater.

-The basic skills required are numeracy, the ability to use distance measuring equipment such as GPS devices and lasers and to legibly record the information thus obtained.
+The basic skills required are numeracy, the ability to use distance measuring equipment such as GPS devices and lasers and to legibly record the information that is found.

-Rating Team Leaders are also expected to have at least a basic level of computer literacy.
+Rating Team Leaders are also expected to have a basic level of computer literacy.

-The most successful raters are often those who have previous experience in Club Competitions & Handicapping Committees and / or Greens Committees – and having been a low handicap player – although not a pre-requisite - is definitely an asset.
+The most successful raters are often those who have previous experience in club competitions and handicapping committees and/or greens committees.
+Having been a low handicap player (although not a pre-requisite) is definitely an asset.

 If you have any questions about course rating or are interested in becoming involved in course rating please contact your Course Rating Team via the County Secretary at email@example.com